g4rry420/devWorld/README.md

 ## Usage

--   `npm start` - To start with frontend of the project.
+-   `npm start` - To start the project.